{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 For many organizations, employee retention is one of the leading workforce management challenges, as high turnover across various industries continues to affect the workplace.

-This year, workers have been quitting their jobs in record numbers, largely occurring in low-wage jobs.
-As a result, employers are rightfully concerned about how this turnover is going to affect their business moving forward.
+Within the past few years, workers have been quitting their jobs in record numbers, especially low-wage jobs.
+As a result, employers are rightfully concerned about how turnover can affect their business moving forward.
 It's long been understood that a high turnover rate is costly and has ripple effects throughout a business and industry at large.
-The US is projected to lose $430 billion annually by 2030 due to employee turnover.

 One of the most effective ways to retain employees and minimize turnover in such a competitive marketplace is by offering meaningful and competitive employee benefits.

-Employee benefits are essential both for attracting talent and employee retention.
-According to the Society of Human Resource Management (SHRM), 92% of employees say that benefits are crucial to their overall job satisfaction and almost 3 in 5 say perks and benefits are a leading priority when accepting a job.
-Not only are they valuable because they provide a compensatory reward to workers but also because your company's benefits demonstrate how much you appreciate and value your employees.
+Employee benefits are essential both for attracting talent and for employee retention.
+Not only are they valuable because they provide a compensatory reward to workers, but also because your company's benefits demonstrate how much you appreciate and value your employees.

 Advantages of a Competitive Benefits Package